-The battle occurred on the 20th May.
+The battle occurred on 20 May 1217.
 While Thomas’ forces continued to frenetically attack the castle, Marshal’s crossbowmen reached the city gate and took it with volleys of withering fire, before positioning themselves on rooftops and pouring shots down onto the besieging forces.

 Caught between the hostile castle and Marshal’s charging knights and infantry, many were then slaughtered, including the Count.
 Thomas had been offered surrender, but had chosen to fight to the death instead, a brave decision that must have won the respect of the seasoned soldier Marshal.

 The royalists also managed to capture most of the English Barons still loyal to the Prince, guaranteeing that the new King Henry III would face less opposition when the war was over.

 The few French survivors then fled south towards London, while Marshal’s victorious troops sacked the city for apparent loyalty to the Louis, in what became euphemistically known as “the Lincoln Fair.”
 Most of the escaped French never made it to their goal, as they were ambushed and massacred by angry villagers along their way.